bhisaac/5eFP/5eFP-SRD.md

 Description.
 TBA

 Trolls share the following statistics.
-- **Abilities** WIS +2
+- **Abilities** WIS
-- **Senses** darkvision 12 squares, passive WIS 12
 - **Languages** Giant
 - **Speed** 6

 **Keen Smell.** The troll has advantage on WIS checks that rely on smell.

-**Regeneration.** The troll heals 1 wound (10 hit points) at the start of its turn before applying any other effects or features that trigger at the start of its turn.
-If the troll takes acid or fire damage, this trait doesn’t function at the start of the troll’s next turn.
-The troll dies only if it starts its turn with MAX Wounds (0 hp) and doesn’t regenerate.
+**Regeneration.** The troll receives 1 point of healing at the start of its turn before applying any other effects or features that trigger at the start of its turn.
+If the troll gains 1 or more wounds from acid or fire damage, this trait doesn’t function at the start of the troll’s next turn.
+The troll dies only if it starts its turn with MAX Wounds and doesn’t regenerate.

 ### Actions